 Best Time of Year To Visit Yellowstone with Kids

-If you’re wondering when to visit Yellowstone, I highly recommend visiting Yellowstone in late spring or early fall.
+If you’re wondering when to visit Yellowstone National Park, I highly recommend visiting in late spring or early fall.
 The weather is still generally very pleasant during these times, and you miss the extreme heat and crowds of July and August.

-Still, if you can only visit Yellowstone during the summer, there are plenty of opportunities to escape the crowds by heading to some of the lesser-visited spots below.
+Still, if you can only visit Yellowstone during the summer, there are plenty of opportunities to escape the crowds.
+You can do this by heading to some of the lesser-visited spots below.

-Yellowstone in winter is still stunning, but beware that many of the park roads are closed.
-I would highly recommend hiring a guide during this time to be able to travel safely regardless of weather and to get the most out of your visit.
+Yellowstone National Park in winter is still stunning, but beware that many of the park roads are closed.
+I would highly recommend hiring a guide during this time to be able to travel safely regardless of weather.
+This will ensure you get the most out of your visit.
 Here are some great things to do in Yellowstone in winter, and a whole list of wonderful winter activities in Idaho!

 There are a number of lodging options within the park, including Canyon Lodge & Cabins (reviews here), Old Faithful Inn (reviews here), Old Faithful Snow Lodge & Cabins (reviews here), and the Lake Lodge Cabins (reviews here).
 There are also a number of camping options.

-There are also several “gateway cities” to Yellowstone.
 These include West Yellowstone, MT (the most popular); Gardiner, MT; Cooke City, MT; Cody, WY; and Jackson, WY.
 The most easily accessible is West Yellowstone, though the others have merits, as well (Jackson, for instance, is very close to Grand Teton National Park).
+If you have two nights or less, I’d recommend staying in West Yellowstone.
+If you have 3+ nights, you may want to consider spending 1 or more nights in Gardiner, which is closer to Lamar Valley.
+This will be helpful to get into the park early for sunrise wildlife viewing in that area!

 How Many Days in Yellowstone National Park

-As you plan, you’ll probably wonder how many days to spend at Yellowstone National Park.
+As you plan your Yellowstone family vacation itinerary, you’ll probably wonder how many days to spend at Yellowstone National Park.
 Truthfully, you could spend months and still not “see it all.”
 Yellowstone is huge and has so much to offer!

 On the flip side, you can definitely get a taste by spending 1 day in Yellowstone or 2 days in Yellowstone.
 If you’re really just interested in seeing the highlights and you’re not super interested in animal viewing, I’d plan to spend a couple of days exploring the park.
 That will allow you to see many of the most famous features and get a good, albeit quick, overview of the different areas.